sail1972/loopback-example-database/README.md

 ```

 ##Conclusion
-As you can see, the Microsoft SQL connector for LoopBack enables applications to work with data in Microsoft SQL databases.
+As you can see, the Microsoft SQL Server connector for LoopBack enables applications to work with data in Microsoft SQL Server databases.
 It can be newly generated data from mobile devices that need to be persisted or existing data that need to be shared between mobile clients and other backend applications.
-No matter where you start, [LoopBack](http://loopback.io) makes it easy to handle your data with Microsoft SQL.
-It’s great to have Microsoft SQL in the Loop!
+No matter where you start, [LoopBack](http://loopback.io) makes it easy to handle your data with Microsoft SQL Server.
+It’s great to have Microsoft SQL Server in the Loop!

 ##LoopBack
 [LoopBack](http://docs.strongloop.com/loopback) is an open source mobile backend framework that connects mobile devices to enterprise data.
 It provides out-of-box data access capabilities for models through pluggable [datasources and connectors](http://docs.strongloop.com/loopback-datasource-juggler/#loopback-datasource-and-connector-guide).
 Connectors provide connectivity to various backend systems (such as databases or REST APIs).
 Models are in turn exposed to mobile devices as REST APIs and SDKs.
 For more information, see [https://github.com/strongloop/loopback](https://github.com/strongloop/loopback).